What is the South Luangwa K9 Unit?

-In recent years, the K9 Unit has proven to be one of CSL’s most efficient and cost-effective assets in the fight against wildlife crime.
-In 2023 alone, the K9 Unit was responsible for 24% of suspects arrested, 29% of firearms confiscated and 59% of bushmeat seized, yet accounted for just 7% of CSL’s expenditure.
+In recent years, the South Luangwa K9 Unit has proven to be one of the most efficient and cost-effective assets in the fight against wildlife crime.
+In 2025, the K9 Unit was responsible for 21% of suspects arrested, 38% of firearms confiscated and 13% of bushmeat seized, yet accounted for just 5% of CSL’s expenditure.

-How do CSL’s dogs contribute to the fight against wildlife crime?
+How do the dogs contribute to the fight against wildlife crime?

 Who are the dogs?

-CSL’s long-standing partner, Working Dogs for Conservation (WD4C) in the USA, provides CSL with working dog breeds such as Labradors and Shepherds.
-These dogs are typically rescued from shelters or surrendered by owners unable to cope with their high energy levels, a trait which can make a highly effective working dog.
-Meet CSL’s working dogs below.
+CSL’s dogs are typically rescued from shelters or surrendered by owners unable to cope with their high energy levels, a trait which can make a highly effective working dog.
+Meet our dogs below.

 Gene